mkm-cdnz/vectoring-words/README.md

   (queen + man) - woman = king

   Words can be represented as vectors within a set of 300-dimensional coordinates.
   By adding and subtracting these coordinates, language models can represent meanings and relationships between words or concepts mathematically.
+  This is an approach that allows models to make inferences such as "X is to Y as A is to B".

   The words king and queen are approximately the same distance and direction away from each other in this 300-dimensional space as the words man is from woman.
 Vector arithmetic allows us to play with this concept and understand how computers infer relationships and assumptions programmed into human language.